 We work at the Amazon Conservation Association‘s (ACA) most diverse and productive field station, El Centro de Investigación y Capacitación Río Los Amigos or CICRA, nestled in the floodplains of the Río Madre de Dios, or the River of the Mother of God.
 Surrounded on all sides by logging and mining concessions, CICRA is a small haven in what is soon to be a wilderness of plundered rainforest.
 Through our work at this site, we have been able to provide financial support during hard-hit times, allowing ACA to continue to offer the Conservation Concession the protection it so richly deserves.

 The rainforest at the field station contains the full complement of felids, birds, amphibians and plants, encompassing over four thousand recorded species.
 Five hundred and sixty five of those species are birds alone.
 Eleven primate species flourish at this site, and are the basis of several long-term, multifaceted research projects.
-Our primary interests include primate predation models, feeding ecology, space use, parasitism and reproductive biology.
+Our primary interests include vision/olfaction studies, space use, parasitism and reproductive biology.
 The interconnectedness of species and our insatiable curiosity have resulted in a research program that is as broad as it is intricate.

 ATTEND A COURSE